confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 This workshop is perfect for those looking to build Event Driven Architecture and get started with Confluent Cloud.

 In this workshop you will:

 - Understand the key concepts of event-driven architecture
 - Experience firsthand how Confluent Cloud simplifies building event-driven microservices
 - Use a pre-built Python microservices application to process pizza orders
-- Transform data in real-time with Flink SQL
+- Aggregate data in real-time with Flink SQL

 By the end, you'll have gained practical experience with:

 - Getting started with key features from Confluent Cloud
-- Creating scalable and robust event-driven systems
+- Running a scalable and robust event-driven system

 Knowledge of Python is NOT mandatory.

 ## **Table of Contents**

 - [Key Concepts](#key-concepts)
 - [Architecture Overview](#architecture-overview)
 - [Prerequisites](#prerequisites)